AvolitesLtd/TitanManual/prismdocs/zero/layer-options.md

 ### Sync to DMX

-When **Prism Zero** is being controlled from a lighting console, there might be an occasion where a quick adjustment of the parameters in the **Prism Zero** user interface can be preferable.
+When **Prism Zero** is being controlled from a lighting console using **Synergy**, there might be an occasion where a quick adjustment of the parameters in the **Prism Zero** user interface can be preferable.
 This can result in a mismatch between the values on the console and within the interface.

-The **Sync To DMX** feature is used to allow the Prism UI controls to immediately adjust to the most recently received values from the console.
-A **Synergy** connection must be made for this to work.
+The **Sync to DMX** feature is used to allow the Prism UI controls to immediately adjust to the most recently received values from the console.
 This can be used anytime the UI needs to be kept in line with the external device values.

+_Note: Instructions can be found for setting up a Syenrgy Connection [here](../../docs/synergy)_

 ### Playback